 |Yes, it's...
 Flipper!|

-The special quality of this film is amply demonstrated by comparing it with the following year's sequel, "Flipper's New Adventures."
-Besides lacking the irreplaceable Connors, it features Halpin as a Sandy who is much more grown up (he must have grown six inches taller in that one year!) and histrionic and, thus, much less sympathetic (through absolutely no fault of his own, poor kid).
-The sequel began the rapid "Flipper" decline from a story about a strong family that helps a dolphin who ultimately repays the favor to a story about a cute dolphin who does tricks for the effectively parent less boy he has adopted.
-I prefer the former.
+The special quality of "Flipper" is amply demonstrated by comparing it with the following year's sequel, "Flipper's New Adventure."
+Besides lacking the irreplaceable Connors, the sequel features Halpin as a Sandy who is much more grown up (he must have grown six inches taller in that one year!).
+Sandy becomes the lead and more histrionic and, thus, much less sympathetic than a simple kid helping a sea creature (through absolutely no fault of Halpin himself, poor kid, who had a notoriously rough time after "Flipper").
+The sequel began the rapid "Flipper" decline from a story about a strong family that helps a dolphin who ultimately repays the favor, into a story about a cute dolphin who does tricks for the effectively parentless boy he has adopted.
+I prefer the former, and this version is my personal favorite.

 Recommended above all the subsequent versions.
 Below is the original classic trailer.